What It Tastes Like

 "Is this the same as a protein shake?"

-No. A protein shake is protein powder mixed with water or milk.
-Protein coffee uses brewed coffee as the base and adds protein through foam or a blended layer, so the drink contains both caffeine and protein while still tasting primarily like coffee.
+No. A protein shake uses milk or water as the base.
+Protein coffee uses brewed coffee, so it delivers both caffeine and protein while still tasting like coffee.

 "How much protein does it have?"